zowe/docs-site/docs/extend/extend-apiml/api-mediation-message-service.md

 - `com.ca.mfaas.message.core.MessageService` - lets you create a message from a file.
 - `com.ca.mfaas.message.yaml.YamlMessageService` - implements `com.ca.mfaas.message.core.MessageService` so that `com.ca.mfaas.message.yaml.YamlMessageService` can read message information from a `yaml` file, and create a message with message parameters.

-Use the follwoing process to create a message.
+Use the following process to create a message.

 **Follow these steps:**

 1. Load messages from a `yaml` file.

 **Example:**
     ```java
     MessageService messageService = new YamlMessageService();